kemal13cengic/SA-1997_A.2_1D_Computer_Programs_in_Python/README.md

 - Transient heat conduction (**Program A.2.3 Transient heat conduction**)

 These solvers utilize **linear equation solvers** based on either **TDMA** (Tri-Diagonal Matrix Algorithm) or **GSM** (Gauss-Seidel Method).

+There are also **arbitrary precision versions** of all three programs, utilizing the `mpmath` library, available in a separate directory.